Connect with us

 How to beat the odds and win money

 Gambling is, by its very nature, a risk-ridden way to fill your time or even to try and make money.
 It can be exciting and exhilarating, yet it also has a darker side too.
 You need to know the risks and have the ability to gamble responsibly, yet it can add more excitement when watching your favourite sports or playing those slot machines down at the casino.
-When gambling, you need to know what the best value is for money, there’s no point £100 on a match that returns £105, it’s not worth the risk.
+When gambling, you need to know what the best value is for money, there’s no point betting £100 on a football match that returns £105, it’s not worth the risk.
 You need to know what has the best odds are and how that reflects on the returns.
 Sometimes a fair bit of research may need to be done in order to know if it’s the right price, right market or even if it’s the best time to put that bet on.
 As you read through this list, you’ll discover certain ways to beat the odds and win that money:

-Bet on the you know best
+Bet on the sport you know best

 This is so important when it comes to betting, its can differentiate a big winning bet to winning nothing at all.
 It’s not just about a team winning 6 games in a row.
 Sometimes form becomes irrelevant, it’s all about statistics and how they play on the day.
 Take NFL team Cleveland Browns for example, unableto gain a win all season, teams steam rolling past them, yet before Christmas day approached, they managed to win their first game of the season and defy the odds.
 So knowing your sport inside out is a good way to find those big money odds and might help you turn a pound into £1000